This post is about things to do in the East Village, including free and nighttime activities, as well as where to eat

 Stop J - George and Ira Gershwin home 91 2nd Ave bet 5th and 6th Sts.

 This was the childhood home of these brothers, two of the great song composers of all time.
-Their individual and collaborative pieces include the overtures Rhapsody in Blue, Strike up the Band, and musical Porgy and Bess. (image to the right)
+Their individual and collaborative pieces include the overtures Rhapsody in Blue, Strike up the Band, and the musical Porgy and Bess. (image to the right)

 Stop K - New Middle Collegiate Church 112 2nd Ave bet.
 6th and 7th Sts.

-The congregation was founded in 1628, and is one of the oldest continuous Protestant congregations in North America.
-The church was built in 1891 and known for their Tiffany stained-glass windows.
+The congregation was founded in 1628 and is one of the oldest continuous Protestant congregations in North America.
+The church was built in 1891 and is known for its Tiffany stained-glass windows.

 Stop L - Yiddish Theater Walk of Fame corner of 2nd Ave and 10th St.

-In the 1880s to 1920s 2nd Avenue between 10th Street and Houston Street was known as the ‘Yiddish Rialto’ because of the nearly two dozen theaters that put on dramatic plays, operettas, and comedies performed in Yiddish.
+In the 1880s to the 1920s 2nd Avenue between 10th Street and Houston Street was known as the ‘Yiddish Rialto’ because of the nearly two dozen theaters that put on dramatic plays, operettas, and comedies performed in Yiddish.

 Yiddish Theater was enormously popular in the East Village and many of the performers went on to have successful careers outside the Yiddish Theater.

 The Walk of Fame, which are plaques placed on the sidewalk, commemorates some of the most beloved Yiddish Theater.

-In the sidewalk are plaques with the names of the great Yiddish theater performers including Fyvush Finkel, known for his role on the TV series Picket Fences.
+Embedded in the sidewalk are plaques with the names of the great Yiddish theater performers including Fyvush Finkel, known for his role in the TV series Picket Fences.

 Stop M - St. Marks on the Bowery 131 E 10th St.

 This is one of the oldest sites of continuous worship in the city, built in 1799 on the Stuyvesant estate.

 Peter Stuyvesant was the last Dutch colonial governor of New Amsterdam before the British took control of the colony and renamed it the City of New York.

 Stuyvesant is entombed in the church’s graveyard.
 The church itself shares space with several arts organizations, including Danspace and the Poetry Project known for its Annual New Years’ Day Marathon Reading -- 24 hours of poetry readings by such luminaries as Eric Bogosian, John Cage, Yoko Ono, Amiri Baraka, Patti Smith, and Philip Glass.